C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 46 Coverage ceases for deviation of voyage from time of deviation.

-ports of discharge in order stated in policy (or if no order stated, their
+discharge in order stated in policy (or if no order stated, their geographical

 THE PREMIUM: